AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

       .iconMarkerType('star6'); // set type of icon marker
 ```

-Here is a sample with different settings for marker of legend item.
+Here is a sample with different settings for a marker of legend item.

 {sample}AS\_Legend\_08{sample}